christophergillard9696-lgtm/Ai-Futures/README.md

 # Ai-Futures
-An Outlook on Current and Future Ai Markets
-NOTHING HERE YET
+NOTHUNG TO SEE HERE YET